popcorncolonel/comp20-ebailey/newsfeed/README.md

-TODO: remove the http: from the beginning of jquery import -ordering

 **Identify what aspects of the work have been correctly implemented and what have not.**
 Everything has been implemented to the best of my knowledge.